How Much Coffee and Tea You Need to Lower the Risk of Diabetes, Cancer, and Stroke

 All teas have the same plant of origin called Camellia sinensis, regardless of their type.
 The different variations of tea depend on the manufacturing process as well as the oxidization degree (oxygen exposure).

 For example, green tea is not oxidized until its leaves are reaped, whilst black tea is oxidized.
-Both teams are healthy and beneficial, but in order to preserve the antioxidants in green tea, it needs to be oxidized.
+Both teams are healthy and beneficial, but to preserve the antioxidants in green tea, it needs to be oxidized.

 Tea Benefits